iaschowrai/iaschowraitemp/README.md

 Hi there! 👋

-I'm Irshad, a Full Stack Java Developer with a passion for designing and building robust, scalable applications.
+I'm Irshad, a Software Engineer with a passion for designing and building robust, scalable applications.
 With expertise in both frontend and backend technologies, I specialize in creating seamless user experiences and efficient system architectures.
 Here’s a bit more about me:

 ## 🔧 Technologies & Tools